-Then go to Appearance → Widgets → and create a new Custom Widget Area, making sure it’s a custom one.
+Then go to Appearance → Widgets → and create a new Custom Widget Area, making sure it is custom.

 Now go to Dashboard → Pages, identify and edit the Shop page, scroll to the bottom, and look for “Choose Widget Area in Sidebar.”
 Lastly, choose the Custom Widget Area in which you wish to display your sidebar, and you’re all done.

 How to Create a WooCommerce Sidebar From Scratch

-To create a sidebar without the help of a plugin, using only the in-built features that WooCommerce has, this is what you will need to do:
+To create a WooCommerce sidebar without the help of a plugin, using only the in-built features that WooCommerce has, this is what you will need to do:

 - First, head over to your WordPress Dashboard.

 - Appearance → Customize → Widgets.

-- This is how it should look like at this stage:
+- This is what it should look like at this stage: